 For those looking for some city action to go with their beaches, the obvious choice is Mar del Plata.
 Considering that about half of the total population of BA moves to ‘Mardel’ in summer, walking around the city feels like walking along Av.
 Corrientes on peak hour – but with the ocean nearby.
 The city’s small beaches get impossibly crowded, but if you want nightlife, theatre, people-watching – or to gamble away your accommodation money in the iconic casino – this is the place to be.

 There are, of course, less intense options.
 Villa Gesell is one of the biggest cities on the coast, and it’s usually known for its ‘young vibe’.
-While it’s not the nicest city, it does have large, wide beaches and easy access to smaller and nicer resorts like Mar de las Pampas, Las Gaviotas, and Mar Azul.
+While it’s not the most attractive city, it does have large, wide beaches and easy access to smaller and nicer resorts like Mar de las Pampas, Las Gaviotas, and Mar Azul.

 Mar de las Pampas is in itself a good option for those looking for a more upscale kind of holiday.
 Fancy hotels, good restaurants, and plenty of cute shops set in the middle of a forest by the sea, it’s as good as it gets on the Atlantic Coast.
 A similar style can be found in the small, foresty towns of Cariló and Valeria del Mar, all a stone’s throw away from the most exclusive of Argentina’s seaside towns, the larger Pinamar, the place were politicians and businessmen go to tan.